 When shallow water largemouth bass are the target, I like to start my day using a presentation that fishes fast allowing me to cover water searching shallow cover.
 Obviously, I am hoping to catch some fish, but am also trying to read what the fish are doing as far as how they are relating to the shallows.

 When starting the day, my bait is a swim jig tipped with some sort of soft plastic trailer.
 A swim jig is simply a skirted bass jig, though often in a somewhat smaller size than we often use for the classic bass flipping and pitching techniques.
-For example, when flipping and pitching, many bass anglers prefer jigs from 3/8- to 5/8-ounce in sizes.
+For example, when flipping and pitching, many bass anglers prefer jigs from 3/8- to 5/8-ounce in size.
 When swimming the jig, however, I often like a ¼-ounce sized jig.

 My jig of choice is, in fact, a ¼-ounce white shad Jungle Jig.
-I tip the jig with various trailers, but recently have had good success tipping with a white or fathead-colored Impulse Paddle Minnow.
+I tip the jig with various trailers but recently have had good success tipping with a white or fathead-colored Impulse Paddle Minnow.
 This bait has a wobbling, injured-minnow appearance as it moves through the water that the bass seem to like.
-I prefer the white jig and light-colored trailer combination because I think it does a good job of “matching the hatch” in mimicking baitfish that largemouth feed on.
+I prefer the white jig and light-colored trailer combination because I think it does a good job of “matching the hatch” in mimicking the baitfish that largemouth feed on.

 When fishing swim jigs, I simply make long casts to the shallows and reel the bait back using a steady retrieve.